 I wanted to hear from the former president, but honestly, I kind of wanted to subpoena the former president because I got to swear everybody in.

-And so I thought it'd be really cool to get 60 seconds with President Trump of me looking at him and being like, Do you solemnly swear?
+And so I thought it'd be really cool to get 60 seconds with President Trump of me looking at him and being like, do you solemnly swear?

 And me getting to swear him in.

-I just I kind of just thought that would be an awesome moment.
+I just, I kind of just thought that would be an awesome moment.

-Is it more than twelve people?
+Is it more than 12 people?

 Is it more than 20 people?